Skid row: Oakland area

 There are some facets of skid row in nearby Oakland, California, especially on International Boulevard, where homelessness and prostitution has been problematic.
 There are scattered elements of skid row and tent cities in Downtown Oakland and East Oakland.
 People's Park, Berkeley has struggled with drug abuse and homelessness, with social services nearby.
-The area is a concentration of tents in Berkeley.
+The area was a concentration of tents in Berkeley.
 Although the area is benign in comparison to major cities, it has a multi-decades-long history of homeless settlements.